fhamborg/news-please/README.md

 You can find more information on this and other news projects on our [website](https://felix.hamborg.eu/).

 ## Contribution and support
-You want to contribute?
+Do you want to contribute?
 Great, we are always happy for any support on this project!
-Simply send a pull request.
+Just send a pull request.
 By contributing to this project, you agree that your contributions will be licensed under the project's license (see below).
-If you have questions or issues while working on the code, e.g., when implementing a new feature that you would like to have added to news-please, simply open an issue on GitHub and we'll be happy to help you.
-Please note that we usually do not have enough resources to implement features requested by users ourselves - instead we recommend to implement them yourself, and send a pull request.
+If you have questions or issues while working on the code, e.g., when implementing a new feature that you would like to have added to news-please, open an issue on GitHub and we'll be happy to help you.
+Please note that we usually do not have enough resources to implement features requested by users - instead we recommend to implement them yourself, and send a pull request.

 ## License
 The project is licensed under the [Apache License 2.0](LICENSE.txt).
 Make sure that you use news-please in compliance with applicable law.
 The news-please logo is courtesy of [Mario Hamborg](https://mario.hamborg.eu/).